Your Cart

 What is Aloha Aina?

 Aloha Aina literally means to love the land, its living in reverence for all things.
 Through aloha aina we live a more intimate connection to the land and its food systems.
-Aloha aina is the understanding that we are only successful in proportion to the land beneath our feet.
+Aloha aina is the understanding that we are only successful in proportion to the land beneath our feet, its gratitude for our waters, foods, and all of creation.
 When we live this way we naturally become better stewards of our environment.
 We do not look to our forest as commodities, but the pinnacle of our food systems and watersheds.